 - Track all consent forms within your CRM.
 Track what individuals consented to and how their data would be used.
 Keep a record of revoked content requests.
 Lists within your CRM is a great way to manage this.

 - Keep the personal data of EU residents only for as long as necessary, and solely for the reason it was collected.

 - Stay informed of GDPR compliance laws.
 As they change, you’ll be ready to update your systematic approach.

 - Review compliance laws and strategies with your legal team.
 Our tips are intended to be helpful in getting you started on the road to GDPR compliance.
 Yet it is important to take further steps in consulting your legal team.

-How a Nonprofit CRM Helps Ensure Compliance
+How DoJiggy Helps Organizations Ensure GDPR Compliance

-Please note: This blog post is for informational purposes only.
+This blog post is for informational purposes only.
 We cannot provide legal advice on this subject.
 Please consult with your legal counsel to determine how GDPR may impact your organization.